Skip to content

 Create custom conversions directly from the AnyTrack dashboard to track business-specific goals without additional code.

-Custom conversions let you define conversion rules based on specific criteria.
-For example:
+Define conversion rules based on specific criteria.
+Examples include:

-• Filter all purchases to measure only purchases over $100
+• Filter purchases to track only transactions over $100

 • Track form submissions from specific pages